A quantum version of Pollard's Rho of which Shor's Algorithm is a particular case: A quantum version of Pollard's Rho

 where $\alpha = (2ax_0 + b)2^{-1}\bmod{N}$, which corresponds to the iterated function

-The strategy does not need $f$.
+Observe that the strategy does not need $f$.
 The procedure {\sc quantum-rho}, expressed in Algorithm~\ref{alg:quantum-rho}, uses only $g$.
-(Also notice that for each execution of $g$, $x_0$ is constant, so in Algorithm~\ref{alg:quantum-rho} we write $g(i)$ not $g(x_0, i)$.)
 The important requirement is for $g$ to correspond to an iterated function.
-For example, instead of the $g$ we use, we could take $g(x_0, i) = x_0 a^i \bmod{N}$ because this family corresponds to the family $f(x) = ax \bmod{N}$ of iterated functions.
+For example, instead of the $g$ we use, we could take $g(i) = x_0 a^i \bmod{N}$ because this family corresponds to the family $f(x) = ax \bmod{N}$ of iterated functions.
 The importance of iterated functions is the same as that of polynomials of integer coefficients in the classical version of Pollard's Rho (Theorem~\ref{thm:poly-importance}, Section~\ref{sec:pollard-strategy}).

 We now describe the steps of \textsc{quantum-rho}, the procedure expressed in Algorithm~\ref{alg:quantum-rho}.
 In Section~\ref{sec:circuit}, we give a description of a quantum circuit that could be used to execute Algorithm~\ref{alg:quantum-rho} on a quantum computer.